SFEley/crunch/README.markdown

     my_query.update set: {'foo' => 'bar', 'zoo' => 'zar'}, inc: {'looky' => 1}, addToSet: {'dwarves' => 'Grumpy'}

 This is really just a shortcut for convenience; it passes things along to its Collection object's `.update` method along with its own query conditions.
+It takes the same options and returns the same way.

-There's also a `.delete` method that works similarly, instructing the Collection to remove any records matching the query's conditions.
+Likewise, there's a `.delete` method that shortcuts to the Collection, instructing it to remove any records matching the query's conditions.

 Remember that the Query itself is _immutable_ -- you won't see any changes reflected in its own data, but rather in subsequent queries.
+Don't get tripped up by this.

 ### Options ###
-Because Queries run immediately, all options must be passed at initialization.
-Only the **database** and **collection** parameters are required; a query without any other options simply returns the entire collection.
+Because Queries are immutable, all options must be passed at initialization.
+Only the **collection** parameter is required; a query without a hash simply returns the entire collection.

 The options hash may contain both search conditions and defined options, mingled interchangeably.
-Any keys that the Query class doesn't know about are passed to MongoDB as search conditions.
-Options are always symbols.
-To avoid confusion and name collisions, we _strongly_ suggest using strings for search keys, or else use the explicit **:conditions** option:
+Known options are removed first, and then any key that the Query class doesn't recognize as an option is passed to MongoDB as a search condition.
+To avoid confusion and name collisions, we _strongly_ suggest using strings for search conditions (all options are symbols), or else use the explicit **:conditions** option to separate them:

     highways = db.collection 'roads'
     highways.query 'limit' => 70, :limit => 5           # Returns the first 5 roads with a speed limit of 70